steven2358/awesome-generative-ai/README.md

 - [Teleprompter](https://github.com/danielgross/teleprompter) - An on-device AI for your meetings that listens to you and makes charismatic quote suggestions.
 - [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
 - [Learn Prompting](https://learnprompting.org/) - A free, open source course on communicating with artificial intelligence.
+- [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.

 ## More lists